 Dr. Slobodian uses advanced diagnostics and treatment planning technology to ensure the optimal placement of as few as 4 dental implants for your new smile.
 He will increase the number of implants to meet your needs and ensure your new teeth remain secure for many years.

 How do I care for my new smile?

-Daily care and maintenance differ somewhat between an implant-supported denture, which is removable, and an All On Four hybrid denture, which is permanently secured to the jaw.
-Although both require good daily oral hygiene and routine dental visits, a removable denture must be cleaned and soaked nightly to maintain your oral health and keep it looking good.
+Daily care and maintenance differ somewhat between an implant-supported denture and an All On Four hybrid denture.
+The implant-supported is removable, and the All On Four hybrid is permanently secured to the jaw.
+Although both require good daily oral hygiene and routine dental visits, a removable denture must be cleaned and soaked nightly to maintain oral health and keep it looking good.
 This is often a key consideration and something we can discuss in depth during the initial consultation for a more informed decision.